onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Each and everyone of us is a wave of experience and a perspective of integration - how do we sync up and enter into resonance better?

 What if consequences for being wrong scales with influence?

-"Dar al-Islam" and "Dar al-Kufr" are terms used in Islamic jurisprudence to divide the world into two spheres: the "House of Islam" and the "House of Disbelief" (or "House of War").
-Dar al-Islam refers to territories where Muslim rule and Islamic law prevail, while Dar al-Kufr (also sometimes called Dar al-Harb) refers to territories where non-Islamic rule and laws are dominant.

 Voluntary/invitation leadership